webrtc/webrtc-org/bugs/index.md

 WebRTC, please file a [Chromium security bug][ChromeSecurity], even if the bug only affects native WebRTC code and not Chromium.

-Any vulnerabilities will be disclosed on webrtc-discuss once we have fixed the bug.
+Any vulnerabilities will be disclosed on [discuss-webrtc][DiscussWebRTC] once we have fixed the bug.

 #### Example Data Points